The MERIT Framework for AI Search Optimization

 Investment Consideration: Premium placements on major platforms typically range from $250-$50,000+ monthly depending on platform, category competitiveness, and feature set.
 Prioritize platforms where your target buyers actively research solutions.
 For most B2B companies, investing in 2-3 premium platforms yields better results than 10 free listings.

-Critical Sequencing: Do not invest in premium placements until you have sufficient review volume and ratings to justify the investment.
+Critical Sequencing: Do not invest in premium placements until you have enough review volume and ratings to justify the investment.
 Most platforms require 10-15+ reviews minimum before premium features provide meaningful ROI.
 The recommended sequence is: (1) Build free profile, (2) Optimize profile content, (3) Generate 15-25+ high-quality reviews, (4) Then invest in premium placement.
 Paying for visibility with only 3-5 reviews wastes budget and could damage credibility.

 Profile Optimization